kaizau/lucid/README.md

 }
 ```

-Did you get that?

-Instead of applying styles directly to each grid element, whenever possible, Lucid groups grid selectors that contain the same styles.

-This results in MUCH leaner compiled CSS, as it avoids needless repetition.

-###Adjusting for Borders and Padding `+columns( $columns (int), $adjustment (px) )`
+##Adjusting for Borders and Padding `+columns( $columns (int), $adjustment (px) )`

-Grids typically don't play nice with borders and padding because these properties affect the width of elements, resulting in broken grid layouts.
-Using a wrapping `<div>` was often the cleanest method to accomodate styling:
+Grids typically don't play nice with borders and padding - these properties affect the width of elements, causing layouts to break.
+Using a wrapping `<div>` was often the cleanest method to accomodate styling.

-With Lucid, this practice is no longer necessary, as you can adjust the width of grid elements individually.
+With Lucid, this practice is no longer necessary - you can now adjust the width of grid elements individually.
 Just add your total borders / padding together and pass the negative value as a mixin parameter.

+Note: Adjusting the width of a grid element makes it less suitable as a parent element for nesting (it can no longer contain the full expected width).

-####Old Way
+####Old Way:

 ```html
 <div class="container">